techlahoma/oklathon/README.md

   * Just one!
 We might do another event like this again someday, but this time will be on Saturday, March 9 only!
 * Is it ok to be late?
   * Yes, but the hackathon is only 4 hours long, so you probably won't want to show up too late.
+* Can we incorporate hardware elements into our projects?
+(Raspberry Pi, ESP8266, etc.)
+  * You can do this outside of Oklathon, but please don't bring any hardware items to the event.
+Just bring your laptop and any accessories you need for it, like your charging cable!